-Modest fashion movement has been catching up the momentum for quite some time.
+The modest fashion movement has been catching up with the momentum for quite some time.
 We read stories about modest fashion brands springing up now and then.
 However, a modest swimwear brand for men had been unheard of so far.
 But, now, times have changed.

 Amir was raised in Abu Dhabi as a young boy and has a background in the oilfield services sector, while his wife, Yasmin, is a doctor.
 “The idea for Zusaura took seed when we were on holiday in Dubai in 2012 and could not find swimwear for myself that met our faith and taste needs,” he tells The National.

 “This, judging from the attire of other male swimmers on that holiday, seemed to be a shared problem – there were lots of men wearing ad-hoc ensembles of T-shirts with oversized and ill-fitting boardshorts, while at the pool or beach.”

 The two set out to design below-the-knee boardshorts and colorful rash vests using Portuguese and Italian-made swimwear fabrics.

 Amir says it was essential that the label’s designs complied with modesty guidelines for Muslim men.
 He explains that to embody “haya”, the Islamic principle of modesty, both men and women have certain codes of coverage to adhere to.

 The ‘awrah’ for men is defined as the area from the navel to the knee.
 They had to follow the rule while designing the swimwear.

 “In terms of dress, this manifests as a requirement for Muslim men to cover their ‘awrah’, or intimate parts of the body,” he says.